hqoss/rabbit_mq/README.md

 CustomerProducer.customer_updated(updated_customer)
 ```

-To consume, update the `consume/3` implementation.
+To consume, use the `consume/3` implementation.

 ## Balanced performance and reliability